 In order to provide efficient student service and receive timely payment of tuition, fees and other charges, Pratt Community College requires students to submit the completed enrollment package by August 1.
 After August 1, a late fee of \$100 will be assessed to the student.
 The financial aid will then be applied to the student's outstanding bill; any amounts still due must be paid by the first day of classes.
-If the student has additional funds after all charges have been paid, he/she will be given a voucher for books up to the amount of the remaining funds.
+If the student has additional funds after all authorized charges have been paid, he/she will be given a voucher for books up to the amount of the remaining funds provided the student has signed a Title IV Authorization Form that can be obtained from the Financial Aid Office.

-Any refund due will be made on the 60th day of class when financial aid is distributed.
-Students must pay any balance remaining at that time or set-up a payment plan.
+Any refund due will be made by the 60th day of class when financial aid is distributed.
 Failure to pay will result in the administrative withdrawal of that student unless waived by the Vice President of Finance and Operations because of a documented hardship.